erickbytes/lofipython/content/blog/an-example-pelican-git-blog-post-workflow.rst

 ::

-   pelican content ; pelican -l & firefox -new-tab http://127.0.0.1:8000
+   pelican content ; pelican -l ; firefox -new-tab http://127.0.0.1:8000

 |

 **Github SSH Required**

-You will need to `create a SSH key and connect it to your Github account <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`__ to get this completely working, as it's required by Github now.
-Make sure you write down your passphrase!
+You will need to `create a SSH key and connect it to your Github account <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`__ to get this working, as it's required by Github now.
+Make sure you write down your passphrase.
 I was able to create an ssh key with this command:

 ::